neuralvis/elpa-mirror/melpa/counsel-etags-readme.txt

-  `counsel-etags-scan-code' to create tags file `counsel-etags-grep' to grep `counsel-etags-grep-symbol-at-point' to grep the symbol at point `counsel-etags-recent-tag' to open recent tag `counsel-etags-find-tag' to two step tag matching use regular expression and filter `counsel-etags-list-tag' to list all tags
+  `counsel-etags-scan-code' to create tags file `counsel-etags-grep' to grep `counsel-etags-grep-current-directory' to grep in current directory `counsel-etags-recent-tag' to open recent tag `counsel-etags-find-tag' to two step tag matching use regular expression and filter `counsel-etags-list-tag' to list all tags